xavibenjamin/theboldreport.net/_drafts/flexbox-newsletter-form.md

 ## Styling the Inputs
 With the markup done, we want the form to look good.
 For this particular form, I wanted the inputs to be inline.
-Flexbox makes doing this easy.[^1]
+Flexbox makes doing this easy.

 First, we’ll add flexbox to the form.
 We want to build mobile first, so we set the `flex-direction` to `column`.
 This puts our items on top of each other.
 As the browser gets bigger, we change it to `row` which will put the items inline.